 Imaging Data Management

 The CTP software consists of two components.
-One part is installed and operated at remote sites that perform the imaging, while the other part runs in the Human Imaging Core.
-Before images are transferred from the remote site, protected patient health information is removed, proper study identifiers are inserted and the data is encrypted.
+One part is installed and operated at remote sites that perform the imaging, and the other part runs in the Human Imaging Core.
+Before images are transferred from the remote site, protected patient health information is removed, proper study identifiers are inserted, and the data is encrypted.
 Once the Human Imaging Core receives the images, they are decrypted and ready for analysis.

 Imaging data collection in the core is done in collaboration with the Mayo Clinic Radiology Informatics Laboratory.